dackerman/llm-mux/docs/streaming-guide.md

 ## Using Streaming in Hatch

-### Enabling/Disabling Streaming
+### Automatic Streaming for Single Models

-By default, streaming is enabled for single-model conversations.
-When you select only one model, you'll see a "Stream" checkbox in the input area that allows you to toggle streaming on or off.
+Streaming is automatically enabled when you select only one model for a conversation.
+This provides the best user experience by showing model responses in real-time.
+When multiple models are selected, the standard non-streaming approach is used.

 ### Limitations